 I see people all the time doing marketing and advertising when they know their product or service isn’t working well.
 I’ve even asked them why they’re trying to bring in new customers while their business isn’t quite ready.
 Their answer?
 “We’ll fix that stuff later, we just need revenue coming in the door.”
 WRONG.

 I’m all for getting people to pay for things before they’re launched.
 My friends Omar and Nicole pre-sold memberships to Webinar Ninja before the software even existed!
-But once you’re business is out in the world, you don’t need to be promoting it until your customers are happy, there are no support complaints, and you feel comfortable with the state of the business.
+But once your business is out in the world, you don’t need to be promoting it until your customers are happy, there are no support complaints, and you feel comfortable with the state of the business.

 Step 9: Give a crap